skellis46/finger-pointing-moon/project-partners, impact and engagement and project-team.md

 >Whereas exploitation is the use of results for commercial purposes or in public policymaking. [ec.europa.eu/research/participants/docs/h2020-funding-guide/grants/grant-management/dissemination-of-results_en.htm](https://ec.europa.eu/research/participants/docs/h2020-funding-guide/grants/grant-management/dissemination-of-results_en.htm)

+## general thoughts

+To carry out and disseminate research that can inform and enrich partner programme, place and practices.
+To support partner (and stakeholders) to become more connected to research, with deeper awareness of the limits of human physical and cognitive understanding.

 _purpose_
 - what am I trying to achieve?
     + inspiring/informing